 Again, you’ll want to evaluate your own personal financial and insurance situation to determine whether it’s best to total the car or fix the deployed airbag.

-If you’re involved in an accident, you can fix an airbag that has deployed.
-However, those repairs are expensive.
-Speak with your insurance company about whether replacing your airbags is worth it in the long run, or if you should call your vehicle a total loss.
+If you’re involved in an accident, speak with your insurance company about whether replacing your airbags is worth it in the long run, or if you should call your vehicle a total loss.